-(1) A description of the offence charged in an indictment, or where more Mode in which offences than one offence is charged, of each offence so charged, shall be set out in a are to be charged separate paragraph called a count.

-- (2) A count shall commence with a statement of the offence charged, called the statement of offence. - (3) The statement of an offence shall describe the offence shortly in ordinary language, avoiding as far as possible the use of technical terms, and without necessarily stating all the elements of the offence, and if the offence charged is one created by a law, shall contain a reference to the section of the law creating the offence. - (4) After the statement of offence, particulars of such offence shall be set out in ordinary language, in which the use of technical terms shall not be necessary:
+- 3. (1) A description of the offence charged in an indictment, or where more than one offence is charged, of each offence so charged, shall be set out in a separate paragraph called a count. - (2) A count shall commence with a statement of the offence charged, called the statement of offence. - (3) The statement of an offence shall describe the offence shortly in ordinary language, avoiding as far as possible the use of technical terms, and without necessarily stating all the elements of the offence, and if the offence charged is one created by a law, shall contain a reference to the section of the law creating the offence. - (4) After the statement of offence, particulars of such offence shall be set out in ordinary language, in which the use of technical terms shall not be necessary: